zuperman79/WpfUndoAndImmutableModels/README.md

-# Implement Undo functionality in WPF MVVM using immutable models
+# Implement Undo functionality in WPF MVVM with immutable models and some party tricks

 An example project that leverages model immutability in order to achieve Undo functionality (C# 7).